I’m about to tell you something that most travel and lifestyle bloggers are afraid to say.

 Antidote?
 Limit your working hours/days.
 Plan days when you’re buckling down, and days when you’re wild and free.

 #2: You Stay in Civilization

-I just returned from my first trip to Ireland.
+I just returned from Ireland.
 (Pics on Instagram).
-Before I left, I thought: “It’s a First-World nation.
+Before I left, I thought: “It’s a first-world nation.
 Internet connectivity will be easy!”

 But it wasn’t.
 Ireland is filled with gorgeous but remote locations — cliffs, forests, seascapes — that have next-to-nonexistent wifi connectivity.
 If you can pick up a signal, it’s slow as snails.